openfaas/faas/CONTRIBUTING.md

 Releases are cut with `git` tags and a successful Travis build results in new binary artifacts and Docker images being published to the Docker Hub and Quay.io.
 See the "Build" badge on each GitHub README file for more.

-Credentials for the `openfaas` and/or `functions` Docker Hub and quay.io accounts are coordinated by the project lead using.
+How are credentials managed for quay.io and the Docker Hub?
+These credentials are maintained by the *Project Lead*.

 ## Governance